 Purpose and Scope

-These Guidelines shall remain in effect until and unless superseded or revoked by the President of the university.
-These Guidelines apply to all university operations (except where noted), activities on the university’s campuses and at off-campus facilities (“onsite” or “facility/ies”), and all students, employees and visitors to university facilities.
-Based on these Guidelines, each campus will develop its own operational plan that takes into consideration its unique location, facilities, program needs and available resources.
-These initial Interim Guidelines are based on the current environment and guidance on COVID-19 in June 2020 and will be updated as circumstances change.
-Additional information for employees is available at the University Office of Human Resources website.
+These guidelines apply to all university operations (except where noted), activities on the university’s campuses and at off-campus facilities (“onsite” or “facility/ies”), and all students, employees, and visitors to university facilities.
+External parties who are granted permission to share or use University facilities shall also follow these guidelines.
+Based on these guidelines, each campus will develop its own operational plan that takes into consideration its unique location, facilities, program needs, and available resources.

 All campuses will closely monitor their local conditions and surroundings.
 They will be prepared to alter operations and services in a timely and appropriate manner in response to COVID-19-related situations or circumstances.
 Additionally, UH continues to work closely with county and state officials to operate in accordance with government orders, recommendations from the Hawaiʻi Department of Health (HDOH), and CDC Guidelines.
 We will continue to work with the Health and Well-Being Working Group in monitoring the conditions in Hawaiʻi.
 If needed, we will implement mitigation measures that may include vaccination or testing, expanded requirements for mask wearing, etc.

 If you require a printable copy of these guidelines, contact COVID19@hawaii.edu.

 These guidelines are based on a few key assumptions and will continue to be updated as conditions change.